andrewfrank/andrewfrank.github.io/README.md

 ## Professional Experience

+### Seven Bridges Genomics, a Velsera Company

+Program Manager
+July 2026 - Current

 ### The Henry M. Jackson Foundation (HJF) — Bethesda, Maryland

 IT Architect I
 March 2024 - September 2025

-- Lead the Uniformed Services University of the Health Sciences "Academic Research Cloud Initiative" (ARC), a new university GCP environment for developing and operating research applications
+- Led the Uniformed Services University of the Health Sciences "Academic Research Cloud Initiative" (ARC), a new university GCP environment for developing and operating research applications
-- Collaborating with internal stakeholders and Google's Professional Services Organization to deploy a FedRAMP and university policy compliant security-best practice cloud deployment using Assured Workloads and Google's Enterprise Foundation Blueprint
+- Collaborated with internal stakeholders and Google's Professional Services Organization to deploy a FedRAMP and university policy compliant security-best practice cloud deployment using Assured Workloads and Google's Enterprise Foundation Blueprint
-- Trailblazing adoption of a GitOps approach to cloud management using Terraform, git, Secure Source Manager, and Cloud Build
+- Trailblazed adoption of a GitOps approach to cloud management using Terraform, git, Secure Source Manager, and Cloud Build
 - Developing applications for commonly used cloud services by researchers, including deployments of Cloud Workstations and central management of bioinformatics workflows with Google's Batch API
-- Growing and supervising the team operating the ARC Initiative, responsible for writing job descriptions, interviewing, and hiring for positions new to HJF
+- Grew and supervised the team operating the ARC Initiative, responsible for writing job descriptions, interviewing, and hiring for positions new to HJF

 Bioinformatics Research Associate II
 November 2021 - February 2024